2014 Bass Lake Home Tour

 Price includes a delicious lunch prepared and served by the Bass Lake Lions Club from 11:00 am – 2:00 pm in the Pines Village.

-Tickets in advance available at Bass Lake Realty offices or from Bass Lake Lions Club members or by calling 559-642-3600.
+Tickets in advance available at Bass Lake Realty offices or from Bass Lake Lions Club members, the Cat's Meow in Oakhurst, or by calling 559-642-3600.
 Click to Email

 Self Guided tour begins in the Pines Village 10 am to 3 pm outside the Bass Lake Realty office, 54335 North Shore Road 432 Bass Lake, CA 93604.
 For more information please call 559-642-3600.

 About The Lions Club Bass Lake Home Tour

 The Home Tour was proposed as a way for the Lions Club to continue funding its charitable activities, such as the Madera County Sheriff’s Office "OPERATION LOST & FOUND", the California Lions Camp, the YHS Band and many others.

 2013 Benefited the Oakhurst Library & Bass Lake School District / Yosemite Unified School District Band Program

 2011 Benefited the California Lions Camp